 Trees and Carbon — This activity describes the flow of carbon in the environment and focuses on how much carbon is stored in trees.
 Students analyze data and make calculations about the amount of carbon stored in a set of trees at three sites in a wooded area.

-Forests and Carbon Storage — This site from the U.S. Forest Service presents information on the relationship of carbon to forests and their products as well as carbon sequestration and management options for helping forests maintain or increase their capacity to store carbon, now and under future conditions.
+Forests and Carbon — This page from the U.S. Forest Service presents information on the relationship of carbon to forests and their products as well as carbon sequestration and management options for helping forests maintain or increase their capacity to store carbon, now and under future conditions.

 Plant for the Planet — This video describes Plant for the Planet, a foundation created by a 9-year-old German boy, Felix.
 This foundation has planted more than 500,000 trees, which help sequester carbon from the atmosphere.